ibm-garage-dach/cloud-native-bootcamp-iks/lab-07-services.md

 - The service listens on port 80 and its targetPort matches the port exposed by the pods.
 - The service type is ClusterIP.

-Create those two deployments as basis for your service definitions.
+Create those two deployments as basis for your service definitions:

-**jedi deployment**
+`lab-07-jedi-deployment.yaml`

 ```yaml
 apiVersion: apps/v1